Why should I join OneFishTwoFish?

 Do you replace fish on a like-for-like basis?

-We can't always replace two fish for every fish sold or consumed on a like-for-like basis, but the initiatives supported endeavour to holistically increase fish stock in the ocean.
-For some pelagic or deep sea fish species (like tuna) habitat restoration or assisted breeding is not yet possible.
-We therefore focus on improving coastal ecosystems and fisheries, where most of our seafood comes from, and importantly, where the ocean most needs our help.
+We can't replace fish on a like-for-like basis, but the initiatives we support endeavour to holistically increase fish stock in the ocean.
+We focus on improving coastal ecosystems and fisheries, where most of our seafood comes from, and importantly, where the ocean most needs our help.
 Read our FAQ 'What's the science behind returning fish to the sea' to find out more about our methods.